Community Histories

 Jul 22 2019

-Collections volunteer Robert Blythe writes about Chicagoan Paul King Jr., a building contractor and social justice advocate, fifty years after the Coalition of United Community Action led a demonstration on July 22, 1969, demanding that building trade unions provide on-the-job trainee positions for minority groups.
+CHM Collections Department volunteer Robert Blythe writes about Chicagoan Paul King Jr., a building contractor and social justice advocate, fifty years after the Coalition of United Community Action led a demonstration on July 22, 1969, demanding that building trade unions provide on-the-job trainee positions for minority groups.

 Many Chicagoans were taken aback in July 1969 when two hundred demonstrators—including Black ministers, community organizers, and members of the Almighty Black P. Stone Nation street gang—shut down a construction site in the Loop.
 The issues?
 The long-standing underrepresentation of African Americans in the construction trades and the hurdles faced by minority building contractors.